FlorisHendriks/HTTP_provisioning/README.md

 ## Troubleshooting
 If some things do not go as planned you can check the log files.
-* On the Windows client it is stored at "C:\Windows\Temp\eduVpnDeployment.log".
+* On the Windows client it is stored at "C:\Windows\Temp\Install-VPN-Tunnel.log"
-* On the macOS client it is stored at "\Library\Logs\Microsoft\eduVpnDeployment.log"
+* On the macOS client it is stored at "/Library/Logs/Microsoft/install_vpn_tunnel.log"
 * Revocation logs can be found at "/var/lib/vpn-provisioning/revocation.log"

 # Future Work